MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/netsh/netsh-wins.md

 ---
 title: Network Shell (Netsh) Example Batch File
-description: You can use this topic to learn how to create a batch file that performs multiple tasks using Netsh in Windows Server 2016. ms.topic: article ms.assetid: c94e37a4-3637-4613-9eb5-ed604e831eca
+description: You can use this topic to learn how to create a batch file that performs multiple tasks using Netsh in Windows Server. ms.topic: article ms.assetid: c94e37a4-3637-4613-9eb5-ed604e831eca
 manager: brianlic